ververica/jupyter-vvp/DEVELOP.md

 ### Testing

-Unit tests should be to test most functionality.
+Unit tests should be used to test functionality whereever possible.
-If integration with VVP needs to be tested, integration tests should be used.
+If integration with Ververica Platform needs to be tested, integration tests should be used.
 One of the integration tests executes example notebooks, so those should also be updated when any changes are made.
 The integration tests are currently not executed by travis, and only run locally.

 ### Versioning

-Jupyter-VVP is versioned independently from VVP, compatibility with VVP versions should be indicated in the readme.
+Jupyter-VVP is versioned independently of Ververica Platform, compatibility with Ververica Platform versions should be indicated in the readme.
 Versioning follows the semantic versioning scheme, major.minor.patch.
 Major versions indicate bigger, possibly non-breaking, changes.
 Minor versions indicate non-breaking updates.